Robert-van-Engelen/ForthMSX/README.md

     defusr0=&h8400:?usr0(0)

-You can also save your work as a binary executable image file.
+You can save your work as a binary executable image file.
 Add `SAVE.FTH` to disk A then `require save.fth` and `save myapp.bin` adds `myapp.bin` to disk A.  To rerun, in BASIC enter `clear100,&h8400` and `bload"myapp.bin",r`.

-You can also create a stand-alone headless Forth program for your `myapp.bin` with the ForthMSX [forslice](devtools/forslice).
+You can also convert your `myapp.bin` to a small stand-alone headless Forth program with the ForthMSX [forslice](devtools/forslice) tool on Linux, MacOS or Windows (alas, won't run on MSX).

 ## Forth 2012 standard compliance and coverage